SublimeText/LaTeXTools/docs/settings.md

 }
 ```

-This sets `main.tex` as the master tex file (assuming a multi-file project), and allows `.tikz` files to be recognized as tex files.
-Furthermore (using the default, i.e., traditional builder), it forces the use of `xelatex` instead of the default `pdflatex`, and also adds the `--shell-escape` option.
-All of these settings will only apply while in the current project.
+This sets _src/main.tex_ as the main tex file (assuming a multi-file project), and allows `.tikz` files to be recognized as tex files.
+Furthermore (using the default, i.e., traditional builder), it forces the use of `xelatex`, and adds `--shell-escape` option.
+Intermediate build assets are created in _&lt;dir of project-file&gt;/build/aux/_ and final documents are copied to _&lt;dir of project-file&gt;/build/_.

-**Note:** tweaking settings on a project-specific level can lead to subtle issues that can be difficult to track down.
-If you notice a bug, in addition to resetting your `LaTeXTools.sublime-settings` file, you should remove any LaTeXTools settings from your project file.
+**Note:** All of these settings apply only, if the project is opened in Sublime Text.